With 24 homicides this year — the average is 10 — it's been more than a little hectic in the offices of the Ottawa police major crimes unit.

 11. Omar Rashid-Ghader, 33, was shot to death inside Sentral nightclub on Dalhousie Street just before 3:30 a.m. on Sunday, Aug.
 14. An arrest warrant was issued for Mustafa Ahmed on a charge of second-degree murder.
 He was believed to be in the Greater Toronto Area.
 He has not yet been arrested.

 12. Jacob Thompson, 40, was shot on the 2100 block of Elmira Drive around 2 a.m. on Saturday, Sept.
 24. He was taken to hospital, where he was pronounced dead.
 Brianna Kennedy and Geneva Kennedy were each charged with being an accessory to murder after the fact.
 Geneva Kennedy was also charged with obstructing police, which she pleaded guilty to.
 The other charges against Brianna and Geneva Kennedy were withdrawn.
-No other arrests have been made.
+Geneva Kennedy's 19-year-old son, Brayton Kennedy, was arrested and charged with second-degree murder in April 2017.
+After her son's court appearance, Geneva Kennedy was arrested again and charged with two counts of intimidation by threat, one count of assault and two counts of failing to comply with a probation order.

 13. Abdi Jama, 26, was shot multiple times behind a strip mall on Shillington Avenue and Merivale Road just after 6 a.m. on Sunday, Sept.
 25. He was then driven to the nearby Royal Ottawa Mental Health Centre, then transported to the Civic, where he was pronounced dead.
 No charges have been laid.